Team

 University of Edinburgh

-Short bio: I am a PhD student of the Biomedical AI CDT funded by UKRI.
+Short bio: I am a PhD student of the UKRI Biomedical AI CDT.
 My research work focuses on developing variational methods to design human enzymes for treating rare enzymatic disorders.
 Prior to this, I obtained a BSc in Economics/Mathematics, St.Petersburg State University of Engineering and Economics followed by a MSc in Finance from University of Maryland.
 I worked for almost 4 years in World Bank in Washington,DC as a quantitative analyst before I decided to change my career path to Data Science.
 I obtained MSc Statistics and Data Science from the University of Edinburgh and then immediately got into Biomedical AI CDT.
 Outside of work I like playing tennis, reading, going to a theatre or travelling.

 PhD students